Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

-Now, these two questions will perhaps form a sort of introduction to the theme we are to discuss.
+Now, these two sentences that I have uttered will perhaps form a sort of introduction to the theme we are to discuss.
 That we cannot find time to pay due attention to the purpose for which we are living and working will be an answer to the manner in which we are living in this world.
 A machine works very hard and continuously in a very systematic, precise, mathematically operated manner, but the machine does not know that it is working in that way.
 So there can be a precise and scientific movement for the purpose of an output, as in a mill or a factory, without the movement being conscious as to the very nature of the output.
 Some sort of stuff is ejected out of the machine, and it is as unconscious of itself as is the operating mechanism behind it.

 Today we—men and women, humanity in general—have become accustomed to believe the great ideology that a machine is an indispensable appurtenance of human life.
 We cannot do anything without the assistance of a machine.
 This shows the subsidiary character of man in comparison with the gigantic operative mechanisms that he has considered necessary not only for his satisfaction, but even for his existence.
 He manufactures arms, not perhaps obviously for an immediate satisfaction, but for a security in regard to his own existence.
 Even his existence is controlled by a machine.
 He cannot be sure that he will be here for a few minutes unless a machine operates around him; and a machine need not necessarily be a typewriter, a printing machine, a motorcar or an airplane.